FBW-WD-22-D03-22/repetition-destructuring/README.md

 ## Destructuring

-1. Assign orange to an extra variable using destructuring.
+1.1 Assign orange to an extra variable using destructuring.
+1.2 Now assign orange to an extra variable without using destructuring.
 ```
 const fruitArray = ["watermelon", "strawberry", "orange"]
 ```
 ---
 2.1 Create variables for the following values from the object using destructuring.

-- an extra variable for name (name should hold firstName as a value)
+- an extra variable named `name` (name should hold firstName as a value)
-- an extra variable for the city
+- an extra variable named `city` (city should hold city as a value)
-- an extra variable holding the hobbies
+- an extra variable named `hobbies` (hobbies should hold hobbies as a value)

-2.2 Now save the city additionally in an extra variable called `cityWithoutDestructuring` without using destructuring.
+2.2 Now save the city additionally in an extra variable named `cityWithoutDestructuring`.
+Do not use destructuring this time.

 ```